ACMER ASCARVA 4S Review

 Installation Insight

 Swapping the spindle takes about 15-20 minutes.
-The kit comes with a rock-solid aluminum clamp that acts as a massive heat sink—crucial for long 6+ hour cuts.
+The kit comes with a rock-solid aluminum clamp that acts as a massive heat sink — crucial for long 6+ hour cuts.

 ⚠️ Critical Install Note

 Check rotation direction!
 Some units ship wired for CCW rotation.
 If your bit spins the wrong way, standard endmills won't cut.
 Simply swap any two of the three phase wires at the controller to reverse it to Clockwise (CW).
+See our troubleshooting guide below for step-by-step instructions.

 Market Comparison